jackyzha0/quartz/content/blog/Honcho; User Context Management for LLM Apps.md

 date: Jan 18, 2024
 ---
 ![[missing_piece.png]]
+*The missing piece of the stack*
 ## TL;DR

 Today we drop the first release of a project called [*Honcho*](https://github.com/plastic-labs/honcho/tree/main), an open-source version of the OpenAI Assistants API.
-Honcho manages your AI app data on a per-user basis, allowing for multiple concurrent identities.
+Honcho manages your AI app data on a per-user basis, allowing for multiple concurrent sessions.
 Glaringly absent from the existing stack, Honcho will, at full maturity, usher the advent of atomic, disposable agents that are user-first by default.

 ## Plastic Lore